l0lsec/Insights/README.md

 3. **Process content** - Click an episode or video to transcribe and analyze it, or process text articles to extract summaries and action items
 4. **View results** - See AI-generated summaries, action items, and the full transcript on the results page

-Processed content is stored in a local SQLite database (`podinsights.db`) for quick access.
+Processed content is stored in a local SQLite database (`episodes.db`) for quick access.

 ### YouTube Videos